valhwi/valhwi.github.io/_pages/about.md

 <b>Geography and Cultures</b>
 <br>
 I like learning about places, people, and cultures.
-Basically trying to build a new version of United Nations in my brain.
+Basically building a mini United Nations in my head.
 <br>
 <br>